Is There Really No Cure For PCOS?

 For the last 2 years, my testosterone level has sat around 1.6 nmol/L. My periods have been on time, every time, and my insulin resistance is also reversed.
 Gone too is the weight gain, acne and extreme fatigue.

-I no longer fit the PCOS diagnosis criteria, so I no longer have PCOS.
+I no longer fit the PCOS diagnosis criteria, and I no longer have symptoms.
+I’ve put my PCOS into remission.

 ‘But Clare, you’re just one case.
 Is this really possible for me?’